Policies & Procedures

 Reasonable accommodation may include, but is not limited to: (1) making existing facilities readily accessible and usable by individuals with disabilities; (2) job restructuring; (3) offering part-time or modified work schedules; (4) providing reassignment to a vacant position if qualified; (5) acquiring or modifying equipment or devices; (6) adjusting or modifying examinations, training materials, or policies; (7) providing qualified readers or interpreters; or (8) modifying policies, practices, and procedures.

-Reasonable accommodation with respect to employment matters should be coordinated with the Employment and Benefits Office and the disabled individual.
+Reasonable accommodation with respect to employment matters should be coordinated with the Department of Human Resources and the disabled individual.
 Reasonable accommodation with respect to faculty employment should be referred to the Office of the Academic Vice President.
 Reasonable accommodation with respect to students should be referred to the Office of the Dean of Students.

 Individuals who have complaints alleging discrimination based upon a disability may file the complaint under the Equal Opportunity Grievance Procedure.

-Contact the Employment and Benefits Office or the Office of Student Affairs to obtain a complete copy of the University's Reasonable Accommodation policy.
+Contact the Department of Human Resources or the Office of Student Affairs to obtain a complete copy of the University's Reasonable Accommodation policy.

 9.9 Prevention of Alcohol Abuse and Drug Use on Campus and in